zacharee/InstallWithOptions/README.md

 In Android 14, Google restricted what the shell user (ADB) is allowed to do in terms of specifying who installed an app.
 ADB is allowed to set the installer package field, but not the originating package field anymore.

 There isn't a workaround for this, unfortunately.
 If your workflow depended on the originating package being set to a custom value, it won't work on Android 14 or later.

+### Why can't I install apps in a Work Profile?
+See the "Shell does not have permission to access user X" section above.

 # Screenshots
 <img src="https://github.com/user-attachments/assets/ce04ade4-a0f6-4a87-bd1c-f72c2e9fbd22" width="400"></img>